h-yung/memory-challenge/README.md

 ## How it's made:
 **Tech used:** HTML, CSS, JavaScript.

-Each new game initiates a call to the PokeAPI to populate both the 16-slot grid board and the random sequence of 6 from the board subset, with listeners for user clicks.
+Each new game initiates a call to the PokeAPI to dynamically populate both the 16-slot grid board and the random sequence of 6 from the board subset, with listeners for user clicks.
 Each click also initiates a check to validate the current user choices against the given sequence.
 Local storage is used to preserve number of wins so that players can continue at their last level in a previous browser session.
 Specific sequences are not cached.

 At its core, gameplay is an unusually forgiving scenario of two-factor authentication gone wrong (where the correct string of randomly generated characters fails to reach the user on their second device).